HassanMujtaba619/Circula_Assignment_Syed_Hassan/README.md

 - ✅ **Automated testing** with Cypress & Jest
 - 📦 **Environment configuration** using `.env` files
 - ⚡ **Fast & scalable** with Express.js
-- 🎨 **React integration** *(if applicable)* for frontend development

----

-## 🤝 Contributing

-Contributions are welcome!
-To contribute:

-1. Fork the repository
-2. Create a new branch (`feature-branch`)
-3. Make your changes and commit
-4. Push to your branch
-5. Submit a Pull Request ✅
 ---

 🌐 GitHub: [Project Repository](https://github.com/HassanMujtaba619/Circula_Assignment_Syed_Hassan/tree/master)